-Note
+-- Note ---

-The information in this section on is implementation dependent t and might change in future
+The information in this section is implementation of dependent and n night change i n future

 releases.

 The embedded assembler and compliance with the Base Standard Application Binary Interface for the ARM Architecture (BSABI) make mixed language programming easier to implement.
 These assist you with: